gleero/grunt-favicons/README.md

 Make [Android Homescreen](https://developer.chrome.com/multidevice/android/installtohomescreen) app icon.

+#### options.indent
+Type: `String`
+Default value: `\t`

+String value for the indentation to be used for each link in the resulting HTML.
+Defaults to a tab character.

 ### Low resolution

 If you reduce the image to 16x16, it will blured.
 To avoid this, you can put near source image the prefixes.
 For example: source image called `logo.png`.
 If you put nearly `logo.16x16.png` then it will be used.